ShootingStar91/toska-book-club/README.md

 A _vibe-coded_ book club app for small book clubs.

-The app has three phases of a **voting cycle**:
+- The app has three phases of a **voting cycle**:
   - Suggestions: All users can submit one book suggestion
   - Voting: All members give votes
   - Results: Results are shown.

-The cycles are automatically changed based on deadlines for each phase set by admin.
+- The cycles are automatically changed based on deadlines for each phase set by admin.
 When results are shown, a voting cycle is completed.
 Admin can then start a new one.
 While a cycle is ongoing, admin can edit the deadlines.

-When a user first enters the page, they need to either login, or register.
-Registering requires a secret value, so only book club members can join.
+- When a user first enters the page, they need to either login, or register.
+  - Registering requires a secret value (`REGISTRATION_SECRET` env), so only book club members can join.

-The voting can either be normal or ranking.
+- The voting can either be normal or ranking.
   - Normal means each user can give one vote to as many books as they like, 1 vote equaling 1 point.
 User cannot vote for their own book.
   - Ranking means that user must drag the suggestions in the order they desire.
 Top suggestion gets N points where N is the amount of books below it in the order.

-If books are tied in the results phase, the program will decide the winner randomly.
+- If books are tied in the results phase, the program will decide the winner randomly.

-**Built using:** React, Typescript, TailwindCSS, Tanstack-Query, Kysely, PostgreSQL, Eslint, Docker, Vite.
+**Built using:** React, Typescript, TailwindCSS, Tanstack-Query, Kysely, PostgreSQL, Eslint, Docker, Vite, Claude Code

-Vibe-coded with Claude Code.

 <img src="docs/results.png" alt="Results image" width="500"/>